robclewley/robclewley.github.io/_posts/2015-06-29-pca_demo_with_fovea.md

 ```

-_compute()_ then adds the data (both low and high dimensional), the PC’s, and a plot of variances to their respective layers, and makes use of the optional “subplot” parameter to ensure each group of data ends up on the axes assigned to it.
+`compute()` then adds the data (both low and high dimensional), the PCs, and a plot of variances to their respective layers, and makes use of the optional `subplot` parameter to ensure each group of data ends up on the axes assigned to it.

 ```python